-While water is essential for cut flowers to survive, see that you change the water on alternate days if daily isn't possible for you.
-Also check that there is an adequate water level in the vase or container.
+While water is essential for cut flowers to survive, see that you change the water on alternate days if daily isn’t possible for you.
+Also, check that there is an adequate water level in the vase or container.
 The moisture level in the vase must be maintained.
 If there is no or less water, the flowers would dry up causing their petals to droop.

 Trim The Flower Stem

 Flowers need to intake water in order to last longer.
 When cut, they draw water from the stems, which work as a straw for them.
 But after a few days, the end of the stem that is inside the water gets damaged making it difficult for flowers to soak water.
-So use a sharp knife to trim the stems and cut it at a 45° angle.
+So use a sharp knife to trim the stems and cut them at a 45° angle.
 Ensure that, while trimming or cutting, the stem is held under running water.

 Give Breathing Space